danisaza/danisaza/README.md

 ### Hi there!
 I'm Dan 👋🏽

 I write full-stack software for the web.
-I like math, statistics, and devops.
+I like Django, skiing, and modular synthesizers.

 I'm currently the VP of Engineering at [Clever Real Estate](https://listwithclever.com/).
 I studied Math & CS at Stanford.